Home Remodeling: 7 DIY Mistakes to AvoidJune 18, 2020

 Do you ever look at an older home’s shag carpet and think “who thought this was a good idea?”
 In 1970, it seemed like a good idea, but now not so much.
 In the same way, you should remodel your home to remain timeless.
 Whether or not you plan to sell your home in 5-10 years, you should stick to a more timeless design.
 Refrain from choosing trendy features and instead, think of your long-term wishlist.

 Lastly, but certainly most important, most remodeling projects require permitting.
 Depending on the county and city you reside in, you may need to obtain proper permits to even begin construction.
 Most permits are required for plumbing, electrical, or structural changes.
 Ignoring permits may lead to fines from your local government and can also lead to struggles selling your home, down the line.
 This is why trusting a professional to handle your remodeling project will save you time and money by handling all necessary preparations for any of your remodeling projects.

-Choosing to DIY your home remodeling project can come with a lot of stress, investment in both money and time, and increase your risk of committing one of these remodeling mistakes.
+Choosing to DIY your home remodeling project can come with a lot of stress, and investment in both money and time.
+Additionally, attempting to DIY increases your risk of committing one of these remodeling mistakes.

 Most importantly, you should enjoy the transformation that your home will receive.
 McFall Builders has been designing, constructing, and creating spaces that Gainesville homeowners love for over 35 years.
-Don’t stress about your remodeling project and contact us to handle your remodeling or new construction project.
+Don’t stress about your remodeling project and reach out to us to handle your remodeling or new construction project.